NFJ1618/NFJ1618.github.io/_pages/projects.md

 ## Page Shuffler

-My friend Bilal wanted an easy way to scramble the order of pages in a PDF file, but the only tools that existed were behind paywalls.
-[So I built this for him](https://nfj1618-page-shuffler-app-ha4xvd.streamlitapp.com/)
+A friend wanted an easy way to scramble the order of pages in a PDF file, but the only tools that existed were behind paywalls.
+[So I built this for them.](https://nfj1618-page-shuffler-app-ha4xvd.streamlitapp.com/)